JiaqingLiuAllen/jiaqingliuallen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first-year Master's student at the <a href='https://www.ece.uw.edu/'>Department of Electrical and Computer Engineering</a>, University of Washington.
-My interests are in health sensing, accessibility, ubiquitous computing and human-computer interaction.
+I am an ECE Master's student working in the <a href='https://ubicomplab.cs.washington.edu/'>UbiComp Lab</a> at the University of Washington.
+My research interests include wearable sensing devices for healthcare and human-computer interaction.

-Before joining UW, I obtained my Bachelor's degree in Biomedical Engineering from Southwest Jiaotong University, where I was advised by <a href='https://scholar.google.com/citations?hl=en&user=3X-4YmUAAAAJ&view_op=list_works'>Prof. Weili Deng</a>.
-I was also fortunate to work with <a href='https://scholar.google.com/citations?hl=en&user=08JS9C0AAAAJ'>Prof. Weiqing Yang</a>.
+Before coming to UW, I obtained my Bachelor's degree in Biomedical Engineering from Southwest Jiaotong University, advised by <a href='https://scholar.google.com/citations?hl=en&user=3X-4YmUAAAAJ&view_op=list_works'>Prof. Weili Deng</a> and <a href='https://scholar.google.com/citations?hl=en&user=08JS9C0AAAAJ'>Prof. Weiqing Yang</a>.
+My previous work in the Wearable Electronics Lab primarily focused on flexible piezoelectric sensors for human-machine interfaces.

-<strong style="color: #9c0000;">I'm actively seeking research assistant/intern positions for the Spring, Summer, and Fall quarters of 2024!</strong> If your lab anticipates openings, I would greatly appreciate the opportunity to discuss potential involvement.
-Please contact me at <a href='mailto:jiaqing@uw.edu'>jiaqing[at]uw[dot]edu</a>.
-Thank you for considering my application.
+Please feel free to contact me at <a href='mailto:jiaqing@uw.edu'>jiaqing[at]uw[dot]edu</a>!
 {style="text-align: justify;"}